Kelvinskell/pymetrics/README.md

    - **An email address can also be provided on the fly (at runtime) by using the `-e` or `--email` option**

 ## Installation And Usage

+**To be able to use this program;**
+ - clone this repository to your local system (`git clone https://github.com/Kelvinskell/pymetrics.git` or git clone `git@github.com:Kelvinskell/pymetrics.git`).
+ - Switch (cd) into the cloned repository (*pymetrics*) and execute the **main.py** file by running either `python3 main.py` or `./main.py` on your terminal.
+ - You can further create an alias to simplify things.

+It is my hope that this program will serve your purposes.

+Connect with me on [LinkedIn](www.linkedin.com/in/kelvin-onuchukwu-3460871a1)